eigr/spawn/spawn_sdk/spawn_sdk/README.md

 Sometimes we want a particular actor to be able to serve requests concurrently, however actors will always serve one request at a time using buffering mechanisms to receive requests in their mailbox and serve each request one by one.
-For the above scenario, you can configure your Actor as a Pooled Actor, this way the system will generate a pool of actors to meet certain requests.
+So to get around this behaviour you can configure your Actor as a Pooled Actor, this way the system will generate a pool of actors to meet certain requests.
 See an example below:

 ```elixir
 defmodule SpawnSdkExample.Actors.PooledActor do